github-ragil/go-trivia/README.md

 In Order to run everything correctly,

-- Make sure that you have kubectl & helm Installed
+- Make sure that you have kubectl, make & helm Installed

 - The kubernetes cluster is up and running, you can try "kubectl get nodes" to find out